jaypipes/gdt-http/README.md

 * "uuid": must be any version of UUID
 * "uuid4": must be a UUID version 4

-### `$LOCATION`
+### `$$LOCATION`

-The `url` attribute of an HTTP test spec can be the string `$LOCATION`.
+The `url` attribute of an HTTP test spec can be the special string `$$LOCATION`.
 When this is set, the HTTP request will be to the URL specified in the *previous HTTP response's* Location HTTP header.
 This is an easy shortcut for testing a series of ordered HTTP requests, where the first HTTP request (typically a `POST` or `PUT` to a particular resource) responds with a Location HTTP header pointing to a URL that can have issued an HTTP `GET` request to return information about the previously created or mutated resource.

 ### Response assertions